SebasOcampoo/IoTCamp/readme.md

     * clone this repo
     * Follow [this](/FinalProjects) instructions to create the cloud infrastructure and configure the projects
     * Run your project!

+Then you need to add the code for the device automatic registration, you can find it [here](./Utilities/STM32RegistrationAzure.zip).

 <br>